Michael Krasznay-Krausz

-Michael Krasznay‑Krausz (also known as Michael Krausz, Hungarian Krasznai Krausz Mihály; born April 11, 1897, in Pancsova, Austria-Hungary (today Pančevo in Serbia) – died November 3, 1940, in Budapest) was a Hungarian–Austrian composer.
+Michael Krasznay-Krausz (also known as Michael Krausz; Hungarian: Krasznai Krausz Mihály; 11 April 1897 – 3 November 1940) was a Hungarian–Austrian composer.

+He was born in Pancsova, Austria-Hungary (present-day Pančevo, Serbia), and died in Budapest.

 Life

-Born into a Jewish family.
-His father owned a gramophone factory.
-He began composing at age 13.
-Studied counterpoint and composition at the Budapest Academy of Music under Victor von Herzfeld (as one of his first students) and also with Zoltán Kodály.
+Krasznay-Krausz was born into a Jewish family; his father owned a gramophone factory.
+He began composing at the age of 13.
+He studied counterpoint and composition at the Budapest Academy of Music under Victor von Herzfeld, as one of his first students, and also studied with Zoltán Kodály.

 In 1919, his opera Mariká premiered at the Hungarian State Opera in Budapest.
-He then moved to Vienna, initially focusing on symphonic and operatic works before turning to operetta in 1923.
-His first operetta, Bajazzos Abenteuer (Bajazzo's Advantures), premiered on December 22, 1923, at the Johann Strauss Theatre in Vienna.
-Another operetta, (A Woman with Style; starring Fritzi Massary), was a hit in Berlin in 1927.
+He subsequently moved to Vienna, where he initially focused on symphonic and operatic works before turning to operetta in 1923.
+His first operetta, Bajazzos Abenteuer (Bajazzo's Adventures), premiered on 22 December 1923 at the Johann Strauss Theatre in Vienna.
+Another operetta, A Woman with Style, starring Fritzi Massary, was a major success in Berlin in 1927.

-In the early 1930s, he moved to Berlin, where his works continued to be staged until he was forced to leave in 1933.
-In May 1934, he was accused of plagiarism by Paul Abraham over his piece Die gelbe Lilie (The Yellow Lily).
-Krasznay‑Krausz proved he had composed it back in August 1932, and the case was resolved amicably.
-The work premiered in Budapest on January 5, 1934, and in Vienna on May 24, earning 20 performances in Budapest.
+In the early 1930s, Krasznay-Krausz moved to Berlin, where his works continued to be staged until he was forced to leave in 1933.
+In May 1934, he was accused of plagiarism by Paul Abraham in connection with his operetta Die gelbe Lilie (The Yellow Lily).
+He demonstrated that he had composed the work in August 1932, and the dispute was resolved amicably.
+Die gelbe Lilie premiered in Budapest on 5 January 1934 and in Vienna on 24 May, receiving 20 performances in Budapest.

-In 1938, following the success of his "musical crime novel" Dixie (premiered February 8), he began rehearsals for a new operetta, Mädel in Gefahr (Girls in Danger), at the Theater an der Wien, with radio broadcasts planned—only for the Anschluss to put a halt to the production and flood the theater on March 17, forcing him to flee to Budapest.
+In 1938, following the success of his so-called "musical crime novel" Dixie, which premiered on 8 February, rehearsals began for a new operetta, Mädel in Gefahr (Girls in Danger), at the Theater an der Wien, with radio broadcasts planned.
+The Anschluss in March 1938 brought the production to an end; on 17 March, flooding at the theatre further disrupted activities, and Krasznay-Krausz fled to Budapest.

-His final operetta, Marion, premiered on March 23, 1940, at the Budapest City Theatre but did not succeed; the lead role, Marion, was played by Emmi Kosáry, who then retired from acting.
+His final operetta, Marion, premiered on 23 March 1940 at the Budapest City Theatre but was not successful.
+The title role was performed by Emmi Kosáry, who subsequently retired from acting.

-Krasznay‑Krausz died on November 3, 1940, in Budapest at age 43 and was buried in the Kozma Street Jewish Cemetery.
+Krasznay-Krausz died on 3 November 1940 in Budapest at the age of 43 and was buried in the Kozma Street Jewish Cemetery.

-In addition to his operas and operettas, he was well known for composing many popular songs ("Schlager").
+In addition to his operas and operettas, he was also known for composing numerous popular songs, particularly in the Schlager genre.